ingwatson/SecureTradeToken/readme.md

 2. Follow the on-screen instructions to perform trade transactions securely.

 ## Contact
-For any inquiries or support, please contact [ingwatson](https://github.com/ingwatson).
+For any inquiries or support, please contact [ingwatson](https://github.com/ingwatson), and see [Github Wiki](https://github.com/ingwatson/SecureTradeToken/wiki), or create an issue in the repository.